lin380/coursebook/docs/06-acquire-data.md

 auth_as(twitter_auth)  # load the saved `twitter_auth` token
 ```

-Now that we the R session is authenticated, we can explore a popular method for querying the Twitter API includes searching tweets (`search_tweets`) posted in the recent past (6-9 days).
+Now that we the R session is authenticated, we can explore a popular method for querying the Twitter API which searchs tweets (`search_tweets`) posted in the recent past (6-9 days).

 Let's look at a typical query using the `search_tweets()` function.